patrickdean/homegame/character-creation.md

 ## Enjoyment is Paramount

-If you're not enjoying a particular choice you've made with your character, I'm willing to be flexible and allow the opportunity to allow limited respec.
+If you're not enjoying a particular choice you've made with your character, I'm willing to be flexible and allow the ability to adjust your character one time.
+Additional respecs may be allowed at the DM's discretion.

-If a respec won't solve the problem, retirement is always an option.
+If doesn't solve the problem, retirement is always an option.